radames/observablehq-viewer/README.md

 # ObservableHQ Viewer

-This project make it simple to preview an [Observablehq](https://observablehq.com/) notebook outside Observablehq UI.
+This project makes it simple to preview an [Observablehq](https://observablehq.com/) notebook outside Observablehq UI.

 ## Usage